billsanto/redcapy/README.md

 A notebook containing a template for unit tests has been provided, which itself has not been tested recently.

-Currently, the following features are known to work in Redcap 8.5.9 and are being used for production code:
+Currently, the following features are known to work in Redcap 8.5.11:
 - import records
 - import file
+- delete file
 - export records
 - delete record
 - export data dictionary